• Skip to main content

 form

 If you’re like many taxpayers, the worst part of the IRS isn’t necessarily paying taxes.
 Instead, it’s preparing your individual income tax return each year to send to the IRS by the April 15 deadline.
 Failing to do so could get you into trouble for not filing your tax return.
-But getting all your financial documents together and filling out a complicated IRS Form 1040, U.S. Individual Income Tax Return (or hiring someone else to do it for you), can be confusing and stressful.
+The IRS imposes a failure to file penalty if you do not submit your return on time, and this file penalty can add up quickly.

 Key Takeaways